pamapa/callblocker/etc/callblocker/README.md

 ----                  | ----                           | -----------
 ""                    | N/A                            | No online check is done
 "phonespamfilter_com" | http://www.phonespamfilter.com | Free for non commercial use.
 Support for Astralia, France, New Zealand, United Kingdom and United States.
-"tellows_de"          | http://tellows.de              | Not free, support for many countries all over the world.
+"tellows_de"          | http://tellows.de              | Registration needed.
+Not free, support for many countries all over the world.
+"youmail_com"         | https://data.youmail.com       | Registration needed.
+Not free, support for USA and Canada (+1).
+Online caching not allowed.

-Developer hint: The online check name e.g. "tellows_de" leds to the python script name onlinecheck_tellows_de.py.
+Developer hint: The online check name e.g. "tellows_de" leads to the python script name onlinecheck_tellows_de.py.

 ## <a name="onlineLookup"></a> Online lookup option